The Shafarevich conjecture for hypersurfaces in abelian varieties: Hodge--Deligne systems

 Let $G$ be an algebraic group over $\mathbb{Q}_p$.
-(It is important that we work over $\mathbb{Q}_p$, and not an extension.)
-A $G$-object in the category of weakly admissible filtered $\phi$-modules gives rise to a $G$-filtration and an element (the Frobenius endomorphism) in $G$.
+(It is important that we work over $\mathbb{Q}_p$, and not an extension, because the category of filtered $\phi$-modules is only $\mathbb{Q}_p$-linear.)
+A weakly admissible filtered $\phi$-module with $G$-structure gives rise to a $G$-filtration and an element (the Frobenius endomorphism) in $G$.
 In the spirit of Remark \ref{rmk_gstr}, we can describe such an object as a triple $(V, \phi, F)$, where $V$ is a vector space on which $G$ acts faithfully, $\phi \in G$ is an automorphism of $V$, and $F$ is a $G$-filtration on $V$, such that $(V, \phi, F)$ is weakly admissible.
 Somewhat imprecisely, we will call such objects ``filtered $\phi$-modules with $G$-structure.''